-- 3.2 Applicants who are lacking one bedroom in accordance with the "Size of Property" eligibility criteria.
-Applicants who are eligible for 2 different property sizes (i.e. 2 and 3 bedrooms) will be assessed on their minimum entitlement.
-However, where the children are of different sexes and aged 10 years or over, an additional bedroom over the minimum entitlement will be allowed when making the lacking assessment. - 3.3 Single applicants occupying bedsit accommodation are not considered to be lacking a bedroom and therefore will be assessed as adequately housed. - 3.4 Couples who are occupying one bedroom accommodation which cannot accommodate (as determined by environmental health) will be eligible for lacking one bedroom.
+a) Applicants who are lacking one bedroom in accordance with the "Size of Property" eligibility criteria.
+Applicants who are eligible for 2 different propertysizes (i.e. 2 and 3 bedrooms) will be assessed on their minimum entitlement.
+However, where the children are of different sexes and aged 10 years or over, an additional bedroom over the minimum entitlement will be allowed when making the lacking assessment.

+- b) Single applicants occupying bedsit accommodation are not considered to belacking a bedroom and therefore will be assessed as adequately housed. - c) Couples who are occupying one bedroom accommodation which cannot accommodate (as determined by environmental health) will be eligible for lacking one bedroom.
 The room will only be required to be capable of containing a double bed, a bed side table of reasonable dimension and adequate floor space to walk around the bed and reasonable sized storage for clothing.

-Medium Medical Need
+3.3 Medium Medical Need

-3.5 Applicants assessed as having a medium medical condition or disability whereby a move to alternative suitable accommodation would significantly improve their health.
+Applicants assessed as having a medium medical condition or disability whereby a move to alternative suitable accommodation would significantly improve their health.

-Medium Welfare Need
+3.4 Medium Welfare Need

-3.5 Applicants assessed as having a medium welfare need and moving to alternative accommodation would significantly improve their well-being.
+Applicants assessed as having a medium welfare need and moving to alternativeaccommodation would significantly improve their well-being.

-Split Families
+3.5 Split Families

-3.6 This category is for families that are reasonably expected to live together but are unable to live together because of their housing situation.
+This category is for families that are reasonably expected to live together but areunable to live together because of their housing situation.
 To qualify for this category a family must be living separately from each other having previously lived together as a family unit.
-Applicants will need to demonstrate why they have to live apart e.g. living together would create severe over-crowding.
+Applicants will need to demonstrate why they haveto live apart e.g. living together would create severe over-crowding.

-1 Child Under 12 Years Old in a Flat and no Lift
+3.6 1 Child Under 12 Years Old in a Flat and no Lift

-3.8 Applicants who have one or more dependent children who are younger than 12 and live in a flat above ground floor will gain Band 2.
+Applicants who have one or more dependent children who are younger than 12 and live in a flat above ground floor will gain Band 2.
 Homesearch will review this once one child turns 12 years of age and applicants will be placed into the appropriate band.

-Caravan Dwellers
+3.7 Caravan Dwellers

-3.9 Applicants living in a caravan (as their main home) will be placed into Band 2.
+Applicants living in a caravan (as their main home) will be placed into Band 2.

-Private Rented & Claiming Discretionary Housing Payment (DHP)
+3.8 Private Rented & Claiming Discretionary Housing Payment (DHP)

-3.10 To differentiate between private rented contract-holders that can and can't afford their private rented accommodation, applicants receiving DHP will be placed in Band 2.
+To differentiate between private rented contract-holders that can and can't afford their private rented accommodation, applicants receiving DHP will be placed in Band 2.

-Families Sharing facilities
+3.9 Families Sharing facilities

-3.11 This includes applicants with dependent children who are sharing with friends or relatives and who are not included in their application.
+This includes applicants with dependent children who are sharing with friendsor relatives and who are not included in their application.
 This award should not be made where the applicant is the householder and has invited other people to live in the accommodation.
 This is because the applicant has chosen to share facilities.
 Home-owners who are sharing facilities following a relationship breakdown will be banded based on their circumstances.

-Owed Section 66 or 73 Homeless Duties
+3.10 Owed Section 66 or 73 Homeless Duties

-3.12 Applicants owed a Section 66 duty, would be threatened with homelessness within 56 days and their priority need and/or intentional homelessness remains under investigation by MCC.
+Applicants owed a Section 66 duty, would be threatened with homelessness within 56 days and their priority need and/or intentional homelessnessremains under investigation by MCC.
 Applicants owed a Section 73 duty, under the Housing (Wales) Act 2014, would be considered homeless and eligible for assistance.